eastschriner/SyntheticImageDetectorV3/README.md

 There are 2 .zip files available for download:

-Synthetic_Image_Detector_Full.zip contains ALL files, including the 20,000 files used for training the model.
+Synthetic_Image_Detector_FULL.zip contains ALL files, including the 20,000 files used for training the model.
 Select this option if you wish to train the model or access the training files.

-Synthetic_Image_Detector_Light.zip omits the training files, resulting in reduced filesize and a much quicker download.
+Synthetic_Image_Detector_LIGHT.zip omits the training files, resulting in reduced filesize and a much quicker download.
 This version doesn't allow training and will always load from the provided modelstate file.

 ---